Can Mediation Work For Me?

 - With the right assistance, you can work out your custody and child support arrangements outside of court.

 - A consensual special magistrate (CSM) or private judge can be useful in cases involving complicated facts and information.

 - Experts like forensic CPAs, real estate appraisers and financial planners can assist you with tax issues, real estate concerns, business valuation and other aspects of property division.

 - In some cases, counselors and other professionals play an important role in the divorce process.

 Easier Resolution Of Your Divorce Matter

-If a neutral third party or other professional can help make your divorce easier, Minneapolis-based Honsa & Mara can assist you in putting the pieces together.
+If a neutral third party or other professional can help make your divorce easier, Minneapolis-based Honsa Mara & Kanne can assist you in putting the pieces together.
 Our lawyers concentrate on family law and have more than 75 years of collective experience with Minnesota divorce cases.

 We can answer your questions about divorce, mediation, arbitration, collaborative divorce and other alternatives to litigated divorce.
 We are willing and able to represent you strongly in court if a litigated (“contested”) divorce becomes necessary.